Yard Act: History

+Their second album, Where's My Utopia?, was released on 1 March 2024.

 Musical style

-Critics have categorised the band's music as post-punk and indie rock.
-Often making use of elements of 1970s Italo disco, ’90s hip-hop and early 2000s indie rock.
+Critics have categorised the band's music as post-punk and indie rock, often making use of elements of 1970s Italo disco, '90s hip-hop and early 2000s indie rock.

-Their lyrics are often political, discussing opposition to topics including capitalism, gentrification and social class, told using "dark humor and cynical storytelling".
-Their lyrics also take a surrealist style, such as on the song Payday from their first album.
+Their lyrics are often political, discussing opposition to topics including capitalism, gentrification and social class, told using "dark humour and cynical storytelling".
+Their lyrics also take a surrealist style, such as on the song "Payday" from their first album.